 Azure Monitor Private Link

 If you organization uses any Azure Monitor Private Links, this can affect the ability to capture telemetry when tyGraph is hosting Application Insights on your behalf.
+If you view the Developer Console in your browser, you will see a 403 error on the POST to dc.services.visualstudio.com when this is the issue.
 In order to send telemetry to tyGraph Pages, please ensure that your Private Link access mode has been configured as Open.
 Additional details are in Microsoft's documentation.

 tyGraph's Commitment to Transparency

 We understand as a report owner you are serving a number of stakeholders, some of which may be analyts who demand accuracy and the business who need to tell an accurate story.
 Once you've completed your due diligence around data validation its important to move forward with confidence to realize the value of the tyGraph Insights.

 We hope that the transparency in how we collect and calculate data gives you confidence to affect meaningful change in your organization.